University Relations & Development

 The Fowler College of Business at San Diego State University is recognized as one of the leading business schools in the country, with nationally ranked undergraduate and graduate programs in a number of areas.

 In 2016, the college was named in honor of San Diego philanthropists Ron and Alexis Fowler, whose $25 million gift is the largest in the history of the university, and also marks the first time a college at SDSU has been named.
 Established as a matching gift, this endowment provides a challenge to the university and its supporters to raise an additional $25 million for the college.
-More than $5.5 million has already been matched.

 The goal of the match is to support Fowler College and university leadership and become one of the world’s premier business schools, focused on ethical leadership and dedicated to educating the next generation of business leaders.
 SDSU’s Fowler College of Business has over 60,000 alumni who work for, as well as lead, many companies in the San Diego region, California and the nation.